 For less than $300, the LG 27UK500-B is a great monitor for work and casual play.
 When compared to other 27-inch budget 4K monitors, the LG 27UK500-B stands up pretty well.
 It's well-suited for being the single monitor in your home office setup, letting you work on those documents before flipping over to enjoy some Spider-Man: Miles Morales on PlayStation 5.

 The monitor does compromise a bit in order to keep its price point.
 Serious gamers will need a higher refresh rate, for example.
 And you’ll have to do some tweaking if you want it to be color-accurate.
 The Lenovo ThinkVision S28u-10 does better in terms of color coverage and accuracy.
 There are also no extra bells and whistles with the 27UK500-B. The stand doesn’t move, there are no speakers and the bezels could be thinner.
 For a feature-rich IPS experience, consider the Dell S2721QS.

-But for the price, those drawbacks might not be a problem for you.
+But for the price, those drawbacks might not be a problem for you and you might even be able to find an LG promo code to bring it down further.
 If that’s the case, the 27UK500-B should have no problem earning its keep in your home office.

 Hi Mike Williams – There's a typo in the article.
 Under the Benchmarks: HDR Performance... heading, the paragraph ends with this sentence: "The can 27UK500-B HDR content, but..."Reply

 I assume you mean to say something like: "The 27UK500-B can display HDR content, but..."